Welcome to the Willow Class page!

 We are a Year 6 class at St James Church School.

 Keep practising for the school spelling challenges.
 Regular learning of spellings, reading at home and practising of times tables is part of year 6 homework and it is expected to be completed in addition to homework tasks brought home by your child .

 Spelling Word Lists

 PE and Forest School

-This half term Willow Class will be taking part in forest school sessions.
-Please ensure your child has their forest school kit, including suitable footwear every Thursday afternoon.
+This half term Willow Class will be taking part in PE sessions.
+Please ensure your child has their PE kit, including suitable footwear every Thursday afternoon.

 Curriculum Learning Map Spring 2020